harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/triggers-reference.md

 :::note

-Please note that we make an api call using github retrofit rest client to fetch the webhook events for this webhook and in case even that fails then we make a simple curl request to do the same.
+In case the API call using the GitHub retrofit REST client to fetch the webhook events fail, Harness makes a simple cURL request to do the same.

 :::